 The secret is out.
-The largest purchasing demographic on Earth is cutting the cord on linear TV and turning towards streaming services.
-Connected TV penetration is up 32% this year, with over 74% of American homes owning at least one internet-connected TV device.
+The largest purchasing demographic on earth is cutting the cord on linear TV and turning toward streaming services.
+Connected TV penetration is up 32% this year, with over 74% of American homes owning at least one Internet-connected TV device.

 Connected TV is changing the way people watch TV

 Advertisers are familiar with programmatic.
 They use it with their online display and native ads, as well as their audio ads.
-But as people lean towards diverse capability and customization, the media narrative is shifted towards programmatic video technology.
+But as people lean toward diverse capability and customization, the media narrative is shifting toward programmatic video technology.

 Programmatic advertising isn’t invariant to remnant TV inventory anymore.
 In the past year alone, the CTV environment has molded itself into a superior advertising space.
-Publishers and buyers gravitate towards quality, scalable tech partners and continue to cut ties with those who don’t meet the standard.
+Publishers and buyers gravitate toward quality and scalable tech partners and continue to cut ties with those who don’t meet the standard.

 The benefits of CTV advertising are exponential.
 Rich video ads, paired with a deeply targeted programmatic environment, create a better user experience and generate faster reports.

 Trends continue to move away from traditional satellite and cable, making it highly probable that CTV will become a front runner for long-form, full-screen in the near future.

 Navigating the new terminology and verbiage can be confusing, but advertisers shouldn’t feel intimidated.
 Here’s a quick rundown: